Niels3RT/KC854_MiSTer/README.md

 ## The MiSTer Core

 The core is in a pretty basic state right now, there is no support for tape input or *.KCC files yet.
 But *.TAP files work and audio output too.
+Joystick is semi-working, is ok in caos menu, mostly fails in games.

 Type BASIC at the OS prompt to start the basic interpreter from ROM.
 Type LOAD and enter, then select *.TAP file from osd.
 Tape load only works at up to 4x turbo.
 If it fails, try 1x.